wordrunners/wordlynx/docker-compose.md

-Содержание файла docker compose на ВМ в YC
+Contents of the docker compose file on a VM in YC

 version: "3.9"